This post may contain affiliate links. Please see our disclosure policy.

-Looking for other great lemon recipes?
+Looking for more lemon recipes?
 Be sure to try my Lemon Pie, Lemon Gooey Butter Cake, and Lemon Ricotta Cookies!

-- Heavenly Shortbread Crust: My crust complements the lemon filling exquisitely, striking a harmonious balance in every bite.
-This is similar to my Shortbread Pie Crust!
+Heavenly Shortbread Crust: My crust complements the lemon filling exquisitely, striking a harmonious balance in every bite.
+This is similar to my Shortbread Pie Crust and shortbread cookies!

 Butter: Use unsalted butter for the crust to control the salt level.
 The butter needs to be softened to create a tender shortbread base.